-Further, we employ consultants and scientists on a contract basis for research and development.
-Such framework agreements typically have a two-year term, advisory scope, confidentiality, invention assignment and may be terminated by either party with advance notice.
-We are highly selective in choosing third-party consultants and scientists, assessing their qualifications in many criteria, including but not limited to, research and development capabilities, pricing, and quality of products.
-Our dedicated personnel regularly inspect consultants and scientists' research and development practices and progress.
-To assist with the research and development process, we provide some of our proprietary know-how and license our intellectual property rights technologies to consultants and scientists.
-To assure the achievements of the research and development, we set forth relevant research requirements and milestones for third-party consultants and scientists' compliance.
-To protect our proprietary know-how and intellectual property rights and evelopment agreements will also include confidentiality clause and invention assignment clause with consultants and scientists and scientists on the technologies developed by them through collaborating with us.
+We are highly selective in choosing third-party specialist companies, assessing their qualifications in many criteria, including but not limited to, research and development capabilities, pricing, and quality of products.
+Our dedicated personnel regularly inspect our third-party specialist research companies' practices and progress.
+To assist with the R&D process, we provide some of our proprietary know-how, and license our intellectual property rights and technologies, to certain of these companies.
+To assure the achievements of our product development, we set forth relevant research requirements and milestones.
+To protect our proprietary know-how and intellectual property rights and potential inventions developments, our contracts also include confidentiality clauses and invention assignment clauses on the technologies developed by third-parties collaborating with us.
+Such framework agreements typically have a term until the final version of the product is developed, research scope, confidentiality, invention assignment, and may be terminated by either party with advance notice.